Jenn loves sharing her tips for make the most perfect, drool-worthy desserts.

 But the thing that makes them extra special, aside from the lovely frosting of course, is cupcake moisture content.

 We all love soft, fluffy, and extra-moist cupcakes.
 But, how do we get them?
 Read below to find out the key ingredients to making the cupcake of your dreams!

-Ingredients to Substitute for a Better Cupcake
+Ingredient Substitutes to Help You Make a Better Cupcake

 Use 3/4 cup oil for 1 cup butter